TORONTO (CP) — Pat Price says he will follow the tradition of many other rich young hockey players and buy a sleek sports car.

-Price, a 19-year-old defenceman from Saskatoon Blades of the Western Canada Hockey League, was the first choice Friday in the World Hockey Association amateur draft.
+Price, a 19-year-old defenceman from Saskatoon Blades of the Western Canada Hockey League, was the first choice Friday in the Hockey Association amateur draft.
 He then signed with Vancouver Blazers a five-year contract worth a reported $1.3 million.

 Price was one of 209 players from amateur teams universities and. colleges from across Canada and the United States chosen in the 19-round.
 2 1/2-hour session by the WHA's 15 teams.